AJAX and OpenPro’s New Create a Screen

-- Sophisticated user interface controls and effects: Controls such as trees, menus, data tables, rich text editors, calendars, and progress bars allow for better user interaction and interaction with HTML pages, generally without requiring the user to reload the page.
+- Sophisticated user interface controls and effects: Controls such as trees, menus, data tables, rich text editors, calendars, and progress bars, allow for better user interaction with HTML pages, generally without requiring the user to reload the page.

 - Refreshing data and server push: HTML pages may poll data from a server for up-to-date data such as scores, stock quotes, weather, or application-specific data.
 A client may use AJAX techniques to get a set of current data without reloading a full page.
-Polling is not the most effecient means of ensuring that data on a page is the most current.
+Polling is not the most efficient means of ensuring that data on a page is the most current.
 Emerging techniques, such as Comet, are being developed to provide true server-side push over HTTP by keeping a persistent connection between the client and server.
-See this blog entry on Comet using Grizzly for more on the development of server push with Java technology.

 - Partial submit: An HTML page can submit form data as needed without requiring a full page refresh.

 - Mashups: An HTML page can obtain data using a server-side proxy or by including an external script to mix external data with your application’s or your service’s data.
 For example, you can mix content or data from a third-party application, such as Google Maps, with your own application.

 - Page as an application: AJAX techniques can be made to create single-page applications that look and feel much like a desktop application.